jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 The idea in sharding is to split the validators into groups, and have them check only parts of the blockchain.
 Think of it as moving from a single-core computer to a multi-core computer that can process transactions in parallel.[^shard] But this can get quite hard to coordinate - especially if a transaction includes interactions in multiple shards.
 Zilliqa and Elrond utilize sharding to scale, but we don’t know enough detail to comment further.

-Execution Sharding was also part of the original Ethereum scaling roadmap.[^eth2] Since then, Ethereum has pivoted to a rollup-centric roadmap.
+Execution Sharding was also part of the original Ethereum scaling roadmap.[^eth2] Since then, Ethereum has pivoted to a Rollup-centric roadmap.
 The bet is that Rollups will become the main consumer of blockspace on the L1.
 We need to be able to let the L2s do that without massive penalties, and increase how much data they can post on the block.
 So Ethereum is focusing on data sharding to keep the storage and network requirements of validators low so they can each verify only part of the block, and collectively verify the whole block (more on this in the PBS and DAS sections).[^shardeddb]

 [![shards](../assets/2022-06-30-blockchain-scaling/Shards.png)](https://alephzero.org/blog/what-is-the-fastest-blockchain-and-why-analysis-of-43-blockchains/){: .align-center}